Quick Facts about GEOG 497B

 - understand how LI applications are used in the not-for-profit and government sectors;

 - demonstrate professional communication skills through written and spoken presentation of case study findings.

 If this is your first visit to this course website, please take some time to become familiar with the assignments and course environment by going to the Course Orientation (on the navigation bar above).

 This website provides the primary instructional materials for the course.
-The Resources menu links to important supporting materials, while the Course Outline menu links to the course Lessons.
+The Resources menu links to important supporting materials, while the Lessons menu links to the course Lessons.
 Canvas, Penn State's course management system, is used to support the delivery of this course as well as providing the communications, assignment submission tools, and readings for the course.